My child is very busy. How much practicing do you expect?

 I saw cheap instruments at the local big discount warehouse store and on the internet.
 Can I buy one of those?

-We only allow students to play brand name, quality student instruments approved for school music programs by the National Associatio for Music Education.
+We only allow students to play brand name, quality student instruments approved for school music program.
 For a list of approved instruments, click here.

 How many students are in a class?